mozboz/genalgo/README.md

 * Variable length 'dna'/chromosome
 * Fitness calculation factoring in account execution time or dna/chromosome length
 * As there are many factors to the evolution algorithm, it seems like a GA would be a great way to evolve the best set of parameters for the selection process itself!

+# the arithmetic genome

+There is an initial set of genes and functionality called ArithmeticGenome that support definition of a set of symbols that allow numbers and operators to be built into strings of DNA, and a 'Runner' which processes strings of these symbols of arbitrary length.

+There are symbols to allow numbers to be represented (NUMBERs), and symbols for functions which act on stored values and numbers found in the dna (OPERATORS).

+There are only two 'values' available to the Runner: A single stored value referred to as the 'Information', and any next number found in the DNA, called the 'number'.
+An operator is always called with:

+    Information = Operator(Information, Number)

+Note: The operator does not have to return a value that is a function of both or either of the input values.
+The Operator only runs when a number is found to run on.
+In code, Information and Number are both floats

+## Examples

+In the examples 'I' is the initial information, 'output' refers to the value of 'I' after the dna has been processed.

+    I: ?
+    dna: '2*6'

+In this case, output will be 12.
+Any initial value of I is overwritten by the first 2

+    I: 4
+    dna: '+2*3'

+Output here will be 18.
+Note that as commands are executed sequentially the output here is 18, not 10 as you would expect if the expression '4+2*3' was evaluated using normal operator precedence.

+    I: 12
+    dna: '/4*-++17N.23NN.7'

+This will first executre /4 to set I to 3.
+The next group of operators '*-++' are redundant - only the final '+' will be used as the operator.
+The string after the final + will be parsed as a single number of value -17.237, so output will be -14.237

+## Adding Operators

+Operators are defined in class ArithmeticGenome, and can be added by adding a new entry to the dict initialised in the constructor.

+For example, to add a logical 'AND', and exponential operations you would add the line:

+     ...
+     '&' : (self.OPERATOR, lambda x,y: int(x) & int(y)),                # having to translate to int is troublesome...
+     '^' : (self.OPERATOR, lambda x,y: x ^ y),
+     ...

+ All symbols get included in chromosome creation and mutation functions automatically, with equal precedence.
+Because of the evolution algorithm they will be rapidly used or evolved out of the chromosome depending on how useful they are in solving the problem.